TurtleShell83/WhisperGUITool/README.md

 Whisper GUI Tool:

 This is a Python script that provides a graphical user interface (GUI) for using the Whisper speech recognition and translation tool.
 It allows users to select an audio or video file, choose a Whisper model and task (transcribe or translate), and specify an output directory.
 The script then processes the file using Whisper and generates transcriptions or translations in the selected output directory.
+It will also use FFMPeg To render a new copy of the origional video with the subtitles applied.

 Prerequisites: